Online Engineering Programs Home

 • Accreditation: Higher Learning Commission (HLC)

-• Expected Time to Completion: five semesters
+• Expected Time to Completion: Five semesters

 Step Four: Gain Work Experience and Pursue Continuing Education (Timeline Varies)

-Now is also the right time to gain further education in the area of project management, especially if your master’s degree wasn’t specifically geared towards the subject.
+Now is also the right time to gain further education in the area of project management, especially if your master’s degree wasn’t specifically geared toward the subject.
 And even if it was, adding certified education can give you a better chance of landing project management roles with which to cut your teeth.

 Another option is Coursera’s specialization in engineering project management.
-Offered in collaboration with the Rice Center for Engineering Leadership, this four-month series covers three areas: initiation and planning; scope, time, and cost management; and risk, quality, teams, and procurement.
+Offered in collaboration with the Rice Center for Engineering Leadership, this one-month series covers three areas: initiation and planning; scope, time, and cost management; and risk, quality, teams, and procurement.
 Students gain a comprehensive understanding of how to manage an engineering project, and those who complete all three areas can simultaneously fulfill all their continuing education requirements for the Project Management Institute’s (PMI) Project Management Professional (PMP) certification (see step six for more information).

 Step Five: Become a Professional Engineer (Four Years)

 The PE exam, also hosted by the NCEES, has no specialized test for project management, but it does offer an exam in civil engineering, within which one may specialize in either construction engineering or structural engineering.
-The 80-question open-book exam takes approximately eight hours to complete.
+The 80-question open-book exam takes approximately nine hours to complete.
 If you earn a passing score, you will be licensed as a professional engineer, which serves as a mark of distinction for an engineering project manager and establishes them as an expert in the technical side of an engineering subdiscipline.

 Step Six: Achieve Professional Certification (Timeline Varies)